tombulled/innertube/README.md

 ### Authentication
 The InnerTube API uses OAuth2, however I have been unable to successfully request tokens.
 Therefore, this library provides unauthenticated access to the API.
-As YouTube Studio requires authentication, it is inaccessible.

 # NOTES